mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 Why does this work?
 In the case where the user has a good internet connection (some multiple of 10mbps or greater...), the slices get through very quickly indeed.
 In the situation where the connection is not so great, the burst gets buffered up and _most_ slices will be delivered as quickly as possible limited only by the amount bandwidth available.
 After this point switching to the regular strategy at a lower rate picks up any slices that didn't get through the first time.

 This seems a bit risky so let me explain.
 In the case where the user can't quite support this bandwidth what you're relying on here is that routers on the Internet _strongly prefer_ to buffer packets rather than discard them at almost any cost.
 It's a TCP thing.
 Normally, I hate this because it induces latency in packet delivery and messes up your game packets which you want delivered as quickly as possible, but in this case it's good behavior because the player really has nothing else to do but wait for your chunk to get through.

 Just don't go too overboard with the spam or the congestion will persist after your chunk send completes and it will affect your game for the first few seconds.
 Also, make sure you increase the size of your OS socket buffers on both ends so they are larger than your maximum chunk size (I recommend at least double), otherwise you'll be dropping slices packets before they even hit the wire.

 Finally, I want to be a responsible network citizen here so although I recommend sending all slices once in an initial burst, it's important for me to mention that I think this really is only appropriate, and only really _borderline appropriate_ behavior for small chunks in the few 100s of k range in 2016, and only when your game isn't sending anything else that is time-critical at the same time.
-For example, please use the conservative strategy if you are sending a block of data down while the user is playing your game otherwise you risk affecting their playing experience by inducing additional latency and/or packet loss.

-Please don't use this burst strategy if your chunk is large eg. megabytes to 10s of megabytes range because that's way too big to be relying on the kindness of strangers, AKA. the buffers in the routers between you and your packet's destination.
-For sustained high throughput delivery of _really_ large blocks of data it's necessary to implement something smarter.
+Please don't use this burst strategy if your chunk is really large, eg: megabytes of data, because that's way too big to be relying on the kindness of strangers, AKA. the buffers in the routers between you and your packet's destination.
+For this it's necessary to implement something smarter.
 Something adaptive that tries to send data as quickly as it can, but backs off as it detects too much latency and/or packet loss as a result of flooding the connection.
 Such a system is outside of the scope of this article.

 ## Receiver Implementation

-Now that we have the sender all sorted out lets move on to the reciever.
+Now that we have the sender all sorted out let's move on to the reciever.

 As mentioned previously, unlike the packet fragmentation and reassembly system from the previous article, the chunk system only ever has one chunk in flight.

-This makes the reciever side of the chunk system much, much simpler:
+This makes the reciever side of the chunk system much simpler:

     class ChunkReceiver
     {